dubersfeld/MoviesWebJPQL/README.md

 This is a demonstration project on Spring development.
 It involves:

-MySQL as a database server
+MySQL as a database server (I used version 8.0)

 moviesDBBasic.sql was used to generate the MySql database used in this project.